digiltd/oh-rtd-test/REST-API.md

 ```
 You can see that the sitemap information not only contains the static information that the user has provided in the sitemap file, but that it also holds derived data like icons and labels and dynamic group contents, where the groups structure is not explicitly defined in the sitemap.

-Single pages can be accessed by adding a page id (as given in the sitemap response):
+Single pages can be accessed by adding a page id (as given in the sitemap response) - NOTE: this is the page id, not the group name or name entry.
+In the example above the page id is 0000:

 ```
     http://localhost:8080/rest/sitemaps/demo/FF_Bath
 ```
 Media types: application/xml, application/json, application/x-javascript

-which returns the widgets contained in this page:
+which returns the widgets contained in this page - this happens to works as there is also a page id FF_Bath.
+In practice it depends on how your sitemap is defined, in many cases there is a sitemap page that corresponds to a group name, but we are getting the sitemap page id, not the group.:
 ```
     <page>
       <id>FF_Bath</id>